 In the case for the defence (after the tea break adjournment) Steven provides an overview of how judges are trained, discuss their motivations, what they look out for, and their scoring systems.
 In true courtroom style he sums-up the evidence and provide a verdict helpful and positive to those being judged and those judging.

-The talk is designed to be given in a 2 hour period with a 10 minute tea break.
+The talk is designed to be given in a 2 hour period with a 10 minute tea break, and has the following structure:

 - Steven’s opinions are his own and do not necessarily reflect the views of the CACC, RPS, or PAGB.